| วารสารสมาคมจิตแพทย์แห่งประเทศไทยJournal of the Psychiatrist

 could not tolerate the side effects of haloperidol such as acute

 dystonia and rigidity.
+The efficacy

 of risperidone and haloperidol in this study were assessed based